jackgisel/blog/posts/12-problems-in-12-months.md

 publish_date: 2022-11-11
 ---

 Howdy.
 I've been itching to solve problems lately.
 Itching to try to new technologies.
 Itching to bring value to others.
-The hardest part for me is starting and avoiding perfectionism.
-To combat this, I am going to push myself to ship 12 solutions to 12 problems.
+The hardest part for me is getting started and avoiding perfectionism.
+To combat this, I am going to push myself to ship 12 new apps in 12 months.
 I don't have all 12 picked yet, but I am going to pick them out 3 at the start of each quarter.

 ### Where am I starting?